brownplt/pyret-lang/docs/introduction.markdown

     # ...
     x := 20

-Note that it is an error to define a `var` to a identifier that is already bound.
+Note that you cannot define a `var` to a identifier that is already bound.
 Also, if you try to use an identifier that has not been bound, that error will be caught before your program is run (or, really, as soon as you try to run your program, but before we spend any time executing your code).

-### More Values

 #### Methods

 Methods are a separate kind of value from functions.
 Given a function, you can get a corresponding method, and the same is true in reverse, but methods behave differently when inside objects.
-A methods is written with the `method` keyword instead of `fun`.
+A method is written with the `method` keyword instead of `fun`.
 An example:

     method(self): 10 end